 Although we believe that the net proceeds of this offering and the sale of the private placement warrants and founder shares, including the interest earned on the proceeds held in the trust account that may be available to us for our initial business combination, will be sufficient to allow us to consummate our initial business combination, because we have not yet identified any prospective target business we cannot ascertain the capital requirements for any particular transaction.
 If the net proceeds of this offering and the sale of the private placement warrants and founder shares prove to be insufficient, either because of the size of our initial business combination, the depletion of the available net proceeds in search of a target business, the obligation to repurchase for cash a significant number of shares from shareholders who elect redemption in connection with our initial business combination or the terms of negotiated transactions to purchase shares in connection with our initial business combination, we may be required to seek additional financing or to abandon the proposed business combination.
 Financing may not be available on acceptable terms, if at all.
 To the extent that additional financing proves to be unavailable when needed to consummate our initial business combination, we would be compelled to either restructure the transaction or abandon that particular initial business combination and seek an alternative target business candidate.
 If we are unable to complete our initial business combination, our public shareholders may only receive \$10.00 per share (whether or not the underwriter's over-allotment option is exercised in full) or potentially less than \$10.00 per share on our redemption, and the warrants will expire worthless.
 In addition, even if we do not need additional financing to consummate our initial business combination, we may require such financing to fund the operations or growth of the target business.
-None of our officers, directors or shareholders is required to provide any
+The failure to secure additional financing could have a material adverse e underwriter does not exercise its over-allotment option).
+None of our Sponsor, executive officers, directors, or any of their affiliates has indicated any intention to purchase public units in this offering or any public units or Class A ordinary shares from persons in the open market or in private transactions.
+Factors that would be considered in making such additional purchases would include consideration of the current trading price of our Class A ordinary shares.
+However, our initial shareholders or any of their affiliates could determine in the future to make such purchases in the open market or in private transactions, to the extent permitted by law, in order to influence the vote or magnitude of the number of shareholders seeking to tender their shares to us.
+Accordingly, they may exert a substantial influence on actions requiring a shareholder vote, potentially in a manner that you do not support, including amendments to our amended and restated memorandum and articles of association.